 - Control procedures

 In summary, preventive controls are intended to prevent an incident from occurring by triggering capabilities such as locking out unauthorized intruders.
-Detective controls are intended to identify and characterize an incident in progress by sounding the intruder alarm and alerting the proper authorities.
-Corrective controls are intended to limit the extent of any damage caused by the incident by recovering the organization to normal working status as efficiently as possible.
+Detective controls are designed to identify and characterize an incident by sounding the intruder alarm and alerting the proper authorities.
+Corrective controls are designed to limit the extent of any damage caused by the incident by recovering the organization to normal working status as efficiently as possible.

 Internal controls have become one of the best defenses against cyber incidents.
 The goal of businesses should be to shift from a reactive organization to a proactive organization with a heavy focus on preventive controls.
-Risk assessments are a great way to better understand how your core internal controls are working.
-By moving from reactive to proactive controls, organizations will save time, reputation, and resources.
+Risk assessments are a great way to understand better how your core internal controls are working.
+Organizations will save time, reputation, and resources by moving from reactive to proactive controls.